WNBC: Sports programming

 From 1990 to 2002, the station aired New York Knicks and New Jersey Nets games through the NBA on NBC; this included the Knicks' appearances in the 1994 and 1999 NBA Finals, as well as the Nets' appearance in the 2002 NBA Finals.
+These resumed in 2025, with WNBC airing Tuesday and Sunday night games as part of its NBA obligations with the wider NBC network whenever the Knicks and Nets are featured.

 News operation

 From the late 1960s through the 1980s, WNBC was involved in a fierce three-way battle with WCBS-TV and WABC-TV for the top spot in the New York television ratings.
 This continued during a lean period for NBC as a whole.
 WNBC's hallmark over the years has been strong coverage of breaking stories, the combination of straight news items and those with light-hearted and/or entertainment elements (as could be seen in such programs as Live at Five and Today in New York), and the generally low turnover of their on-air talent.
 Many of WNBC's personalities have been at the station for over 20 years.
 For instance, Chuck Scarborough has served as the station's lead anchor since the debut of NewsCenter 4 on April 29, 1974.
 Scarborough represents one half of the longest-serving anchor duo in New York television history, the other half being Sue Simmons, who anchored the 11 p.m. report with Scarborough from 1980 to 2012.
 Len Berman served as lead sports anchor for 27 years, from 1982 to 2009.
 Senior correspondent Gabe Pressman was at the station from 1956 until his death in 2017, save for a seven-year stint (from 1972 to 1979) at WNEW-TV (now WNYW).

 WNBC-TV was the first station on the East Coast to air a two-hour nightly newscast, and the first major-market station in the country to find success in airing a 5 p.m. report, when NewsCenter 4 (a format created for WNBC by pioneering news executive Lee Hanna) was introduced in 1974, a time when channel 4 ran a distant third in the city's local news ratings.
 The NewsCenter format debuted with a futuristic set described by Hanna as being "the most modern, electronically complicated and sophisticated" facility in the country at that time.
 A direct, unique style of presenting the news was also implemented, incorporating hard news reports with separate segments devoted to consumer reports, features, and a dedicated weather desk.
 Hanna declared at the outset, "there will be no happy talk [...] we're not in business to be comedians", a veiled reference to the style of WABC's highly-successful Eyewitness News format.
 The NewsCenter format became a major success in New York, and NBC subsequently brought it to their owned-and-operated stations in Chicago, Washington, D.C., and Los Angeles.